Curious about the Italian culture? Learn more about our Homestay Immersion program in Italy!

-If you want to improve your Italian, the perfect country for that (and enjoy good food) is Italy.
-Share the family life of an Italian family and attend classes for a couple of weeks at a local institute.
+This program is a great way to improve your Italian, familiarize yourself with Italian culture, share the family life of an Italian family, and attend classes for a couple of weeks at a local institute.
 You'll meet new friends and discover the values and traditions of this beautiful country.

 PROGRAM HIGHLIGHTS: